 10. Securing Schema configurations

-Securing the network assets and data whilst embracing technological upgrades are necessary to prevent data leakage or insider abuse.
+Securing the network assets and data whilst embracing technological upgrades is necessary to prevent data leakage or insider abuse.
 It delivers clear and detailed audit reports to this effect.

 Figure 11: Schema Modifications Report